 Swelling will reach its peak around two to three days following surgery.
 At this time, you should begin using heat to reduce swelling and discomfort (but do not use heat before this point).
 Moist heat is less irritating to your skin and allows the blood vessels to expand, letting them carry away the fluids that cause swelling.
 Just like with cold treatments, wrap a heat source (like a hot water bottle) in a towel and apply it to the swollen area in 20-minute intervals.
 Apply heat for 20 minutes, then leave it off for another 20 and repeat.
 It may still take several days for swelling to fully reduce, but moist heat will help speed up the process.

 Abundant rest is essential after any type of surgery, oral surgery included.
 Overexerting yourself can dislodge blood clots that form as your mouth heals, and resting will allow your immune system to focus on taking care of your surgery site.
 Another way to reduce swelling is to ensure that your head is always elevated.
-Sitting up or lying down with your head elevated, can help reduce swelling by preventing blood pressure from building up.
+Sitting up or lying down with your head elevated can help reduce swelling by preventing blood pressure from building up.
 If your head is flat or even lower than the rest of your body, blood can pool at the surgical site, making swelling worse.
-By staying elevated, you allow the blood to continue to flow down, away from the surgical site, thus keeping swelling to a minimum.
+By staying elevated, you allow the blood to continue to flow down and away from the surgical site, thus keeping swelling to a minimum.

-A salt water rinse serves a couple of purposes.
-First, it helps to keep the area clean.
-The salt acts as an antibacterial agent, killing any bacteria that might otherwise attack vulnerable wounds and even draws out any infection that may be starting.
+A salt water rinse serves two important purposes.
+First, it helps to keep the surgical area clean.
+The salt acts as an antibacterial agent, killing any bacteria that might otherwise attack vulnerable wounds.
+It can even draw out any infection that may be starting.
 The rinse is also quite effective at reducing swelling.
 Mix one teaspoon of salt into a glass of warm water, and rinse gently four times a day.
 Be sure to not rinse too hard so that you do not disrupt the healing process.